david-mears/conspiracy_joke_website/README.md

 ### But their ideology is anything but 'International' - and there ethics are anything but 'fun'!!

-## The government has put Fluoride into our Toothpaste as a way to speed up the processes of sound change which are lenfiying our dental plosives and taking us further from Esperan’to.
+## The government has put Fluoride into our Toothpaste as a way to speed up the processes of sound change which are *lenifying* our dental plosives and taking us further from Esperan’to.

-The effect is strongest in London and diffuses out across the country over decades and centuries.
+The effect is strongest in London and diffuses out across the country over decades (tens of years) and centuries (hundreds of years).

 ### Have you noticed that in London dental fricatives have started to be replaced by labiodental fricatives?

-That is the Fluoride Toothpaste talking - which used to be known as Thluoride Thoothpaste and which one day soon will be called Fluoride Foofpaste!
+That is the Fluoride Toothpaste talking - which used to be known as Thluoride Thoothpaste and which one day soon will be called *Fluoride Foofpaste*!

-### (Just compare the strong Old Latin word for toothpaste: ‘pasta al dente’.)
+### (Just compare the strong Old Latin word for toothpaste: *pasta al dente*.)

 # Chemtrails: The Silent Lenifier

 The chemicals from planes are also helping the process more generally by weakening the pulmonary pressure from our lungs.

-### This effect the Philologists have called the ‘Germanic Sound Shift’ but it is known that it is because of the Chemicals.
+### This effect the Philologists have called the *Germanic Sound Shift* but it is known that it is because of the Chemicals.

 This means that Latin ‘pater’ weakened (lenified) to English ‘father’ (p>f), ‘tres’ became ‘three’ (t>th), ‘centum’ became ‘hundred’ (k>χ>h), and ‘quando’ became ‘when’ (kw>χw>hw>w).